tekumara/notes/jj.md

 ## bookmarks

-Bookmarks are named pointers to commits, like branches in git.
-But unlike git branches they don't automatically move as new commits are made.
+Bookmarks are named pointers to commits, like tags in git. ie: they don't automatically move as new commits are made.

+NB: There is an [experimental feature](https://github.com/jj-vcs/jj/discussions/3549) that advances a bookmark forward on `jj commit` or `jj new`

 Running `jj bookmark track ...` sets a local bookmark to follow its remote counterpart (upstream), so future `jj git fetch` updates will automatically fast‑forward your local bookmark when the remote moves.